 GSOC suggests that you delay any excavating until you have all private facilities identified and professionally marked.
 When a property owner or tenant has any type of private underground facility, they are responsible to locate those facilities or hire someone to locate them.
-The contact information for a number of private locating companies can be found on the industry directory at Gopher State One Call's website at www.gopherstateonecall.org/private-facility-locators.
+The contact information for a number of private locating companies can be found on the industry directory at Gopher State One Call's website at www.gopherstateonecall.org/about-gsoc/ industry-directory and click on the Private Facility Locators button.